roca77/DataScienceOcadU/README.md

 When prediction is done on an image, we will receive the top candidate and the chance of being correct in percentage.
  -To do: show in perchantage, instead of decimal.
+ - Add a feedback function, capture image, feedback, and probably send a notification to user.

 The actual models are located in static > tfjs-models > mobilenet, and all two json and .bin files are requires.
 Previously, the models were generated in the command line, however nowadays with teachablemachine.withgoogle.com/, a new model can be generated and used to replace any model in that folder.